NVIDIA/DALI/docs/advanced_topics.rst

 Thread Affinity
 ---------------

 This functionality allows you to pin DALI threads to the specified CPU.
-Thread affinity saves the overhead of worker threads jumping from core to core and improves the CPU heavy workload performance.
+Thread affinity avoids the overhead of worker threads jumping from core to core and improves performance with CPU-heavy workloads.
 You can set the DALI CPU thread affinity by using the ``DALI_AFFINITY_MASK`` environment variable, which is a comma-separated list of CPU IDs that will be assigned to corresponding DALI threads.
 The number of DALI threads are set during the pipeline construction by the num_threads argument and set_affinity enables thread affinity for the CPU worker threads.

 .. note::
   For performance reasons, the hybrid :meth:`nvidia.dali.ops.ImageDecoder` operator, which is nvJPEG based, houses threads on its own, and these threads are always affined.

 In ``DALI_AFFINITY_MASK``, if the number of threads is higher than the number of CPU IDs, the following process is applied:

 1) The threads are assigned to the CPU IDs until all of the CPU IDs from ``DALI_AFFINITY_MASK`` are assigned.
 2) For the remaining threads, the CPU IDs from nvmlDeviceGetCpuAffinity wFor the remaining threads, the CPU IDs from nvmlDeviceGetCpuAffinity will be used.